aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/aaa-accounting.md

               # Server group.
 This can only be set when method is set as `group`.
               group: <str>

-              # Forward accounting packets to all servers in the group.
-This can only be set when method is set as `group`.
+              # Forward accounting packets to all servers within the specified group.
+This option is applicable only when the `method` key is explicitly set to `group`.
               multicast: <bool>
       commands:
         console: